Guiziweb/mcp-project-management/README.md

 1. Run `/mcp` in Claude Code
 2. First use will redirect you to Google Sign-In
-3. After authentication, provide your Redmine URL and API key
+3. After authentication, choose your provider (Redmine or Jira)
+4. Provide your instance URL and API key (+ email for Jira)
-4. Done!
-You can now interact with Redmine
+5. Done!
+You can now interact with your projects

 ### For Administrators (Deployment)